Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: Conclusions

+More specifically, \eqref{ttq} allows us to reproduce the results of canonical quantization in canonical coordinates on spaces with flat metrics.
+But it does this in a coordinate independent way, allowing us to carry out the quantization process in any coordinate system we like -- canonical or not -- and guarantee the same result.
+In other words, the following diagram commutes

+Note that I have been careful here to specify precisely which phase space functions are successfully quantized in a coordinate independent way by \eqref{ttq}.
+I make no claim about the correct quantization of any other phase space functions.
+In particular, any phase space functions that do not neatly separate in terms of the sets $F_0(P)$, $F_1(P)$, and $F_2(P)$ are likely to be quantized in strange ways.

+On the other hand, from a physical standpoint one might well argue that there are no other phase space functions beyond the ones listed above that we know how to quantize, as only phase space functions with known measurement properties -- that is, those whose quantum operators represent physical observables -- can be confirmed or rejected on physical grounds.

-The first and most obvious objection to the tautologically tuned quantization maps of the previous section is that they seem rather artificial.
-The second map, in particular, seems only to be good for adding quadratic Hamiltonians to the list of correctly quantized functions, and it does so at the cost of considerable additional complexity.
+The first and most obvious objection to the tautologically-tuned quantization map of \eqref{ttq} is that it seems rather artificial.
+In particular, its only obvious virtue is to add quadratic Hamiltonians to the list of correctly quantized functions, and it does so at the cost of considerable additional complexity in comparison to the more elegant map of Kostant and Souriau.

-This objection is completely warranted as far as it goes, but it is also totally unphysical.
-Physically, the phase space functions that need to be quantized are actually quite limited, corresponding (more-or-less) to the generators of important symmetry transformations.
-But these physically important functions on phase space are correctly quantized, at least in terms of their action on properly polarized wave functions: the position and momentum operators that generate boosts and spatial translations, the angular momentum operators that generate spatial rotations, and the (quadratic) Hamiltonian operators that generate time translations.
-Not only that, but their commutation relations are also correct.
-And all this has been achieved without ever resorting to the esoteric techniques of geometric quantization: no complex polarizations, no half-form quantization, etc.
+This objection is completely warranted as far as it goes, but it is unphysical.
+Physically, the phase space functions that need to be quantized are quite limited, and these physically important functions on phase space are now \emph{all} correctly quantized in a coordinate independent way.
+And this has been achieved without ever resorting to the esoteric techniques of geometric quantization: no complex polarizations, no half-form quantization, etc.

-It is would be better to have a rigorous way of defining which functions are necessary to quantize than to say that they should be ``physically important."
-But the hope is that this work has provided food for thought about alternative approaches to the quantization of particle systems.
+The only caveat here is that the construction of the tautologically-tuned quantization map of \eqref{ttq} requires an extra piece of mathematical structure beyond what is needed in ordinary geometric quantization, namely an affine connection on $TP$.
+Not only that, but it is necessary that this connection satisfy a particular condition, namely \eqref{connectioncondition}.
+So far, this extra structure -- and the associated condition -- seem to be necessary on physical grounds.
+This caveat would lose its teeth, however, if one could show that it is possible to construct an appropriate connection (that is, one that obeys the condition of \eqref{connectioncondition}) from some combination of the symplectic and Riemannian structures already given.